giserh/PySlope/README.md

 There will be a file called **setup** once downloaded.
 It is a unix executable file that will install the program to /usr/local and create all relevant links to be able for use it immediately via commands described below.
-The setup file also includes other options including an uninstall feature.
+The setup file also includes an uninstall feature.

     Usage: ./setup [-h] [-u] --Setup Options for PySlope v2